 I find that the paste food colouring is the best, a small amount of colour gives a shiny bright red.
 If you don’t have wooden skewers, you can use lollipop holders, chopsticks or anything that helps you hold the apples while you dip them in candy.
 But that’s pretty much everything, so do give them a try!

-If you’ve tried my RED CANDY APPLE RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my RED CANDY APPLES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-My red candy apple recipe is just perfect for a Halloween trick-or-trick bag.
+Red Candy Apples, perfect for a Halloween trick-or-trick bag.
 They might not be too spooky, although the bright red looks pretty bloody, isn't it?
 Kids will love them, they look fun and making them is super easy.

 - 4 smaller red apples

 Place the sugar, water and vinegar in a saucepan and bring them to a boil over a low heat.

 Keep an eye on it, as the sugar melts and the mixture thickens pretty quickly.